 For example, if we are in the check-out line at the grocery store, and my two-year-old’s hands stray towards the candy, I will move the cart away from the candy and distract him with helping me put items from the cart to the belt.

 I also do not give a lot of commands at this age.
-I try to limit them to the most important situations, or when I am training him to listen to my voice and obey.
+I try to limit them to the most important situations.

 Instead of telling him to come, I will often go to him or pick him up.
 Instead of telling him to stop across the room, I will go to him and move him out of harm’s way.

-By limiting the number of commands you give, you reduce the number of opportunities for disobedience and defiance during the terrible twos.
+By limiting the number of commands you give, you reduce the number of opportunities for defiance and tantrums during the terrible twos.

-For hitting, we remove the object used (if any), talk about how it hurt the other person, and occasionally require a “break” for 2 minutes either sitting with me or in their room, only if they are endangering their siblings or other things in the house.
+For hitting, we remove the object used (if any), talk about how it hurt the other person, and occasionally require a short “break” for either sitting with me, or in their room if they are endangering their siblings, themselves or expensive things we don’t want to replace anytime soon (like TVs).

 As your toddler grows, you can start using these simple phrases we use to handle the majority of misbehavior during the little years.